FanAndSwordGit/FanAndSwordFansite/docs/about/index.md

     ### Fan & Sword Unofficial Fansite

-    > This wiki site is a solo, fan-created, unofficial space dedicated to Avatar: The Last Airbender, including its shows, books, comics, games, merchandise, and other related content.
+    > This site is a solo, fan-created, unofficial space dedicated to Avatar: The Last Airbender, including its shows, books, comics, games, merchandise, and other related content.
 It is not affiliated with Avatar Studios, Nickelodeon, Viacom International, Paramount+, or any other official entity connected with the creation or distribution of Avatar: The Last Airbender.

     > The site does not claim to be official in any capacity, as noted by the use of "Unofficial" in the site's subtitle, homepage description, and per this Disclaimer subpage.